angular/angular/docs/TRIAGE_AND_LABELS.md

 The decision about the target must be done by the PR author and/or reviewer.
 This decision is then honored when the PR is being merged by the caretaker.

-To communicate the target we use the following labels:
+To communicate the target we use GitHub labels and only one target label may be applied to a PR.

 Targeting an active release train: